codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/test-reports.md

 Here we execute the special `cf-docker-test-reporting` image as a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/).
 The important point is that this image will search for `allure-results` on its working directory.
 This is why we pass `/codefresh/volume/` as the working directory as this is the parent folder of the test results.

+The required environment variables are:
+ * `BUCKET_NAME` the name of the bucket that you created in your cloud provider
+ * `CF_STORAGE_INTEGRATION` the name of the cloud integration as was entered in the Codefresh UI in the cloud storage integration page

 If you used another directory name then you can configure the test reporting step like this:

 {% highlight yaml %}